Bimsara-Janakantha/ecommerce-website/README.md

 5. Ensure the asserts/ directory is writable by the web server for uploads.

 6. Start the web server and access the application via a web browser.

+---

+## Testing

+- Use Postman to test API endpoints with various HTTP methods and JSON payloads.

+- Frontend forms and AJAX requests have been validated against the backend.

+- Google Pay API tested in test environment with valid SSL (HTTPS) or localhost.

+- Debugging outputs enabled during development for error tracing.

+---

+## Known Issues & Debugging

+- Google Pay API requires a secure context; it will not work on HTTP or IP-based localhost in some setups.

+- JSON parse errors in the frontend were fixed by removing unwanted PHP echoes.

+- File path issues resolved by using PHP __DIR__ in includes.

+- Debugging tools: error_reporting(), ini_set(), error_log(), print_r() are used during development.

+- Backend returns appropriate HTTP status codes to guide frontend handling.

+---

+Thank you for checking out this project!
+Feel free to open issues or contribute via pull requests.